neoslvt/T3Engine/README.md

 T3 Engine is a C++ game engine project with a scripting-first runtime.
 Core systems are bootstrapped in C++, then gameplay behavior is driven through Lua hooks, scene loading, and runtime objects.

+Also i will be glad if you join my [Discord](https://discord.gg/tUZzEH5H9U)!

 ## Why It Is Cool

 - Hook-based gameplay model (global hooks + per-object hooks).